 The least expensive option, single-purpose reverse mortgages, refer to a type of reverse mortgage loan that some non-profit organizations and state and local government agencies offer.
 They are suitable for homeowners with low to moderate incomes.

-Unlike other types, you can only use these loans for one purpose, which the lender will specify.
-For instance, the lender can specify that you can only use the loan to pay property taxes or home repairs and improvements.
+Unlike other types, the borrower can only use these loans for one purpose, which the lender will specify.
+For instance, the lender can specify that the homeowner can only use the loan to pay property taxes or home repairs and improvements.

 Home Equity Conversion Mortgage

-HECM loans are federally insured reverse mortgages that the Department of Housing and Urban Development backs.
-Though they can be more expensive and initial costs can be high, you can use the loan amount you receive for any purpose.
-The FHA insured HECM typically offers more options for structuring your loan proceeds, in the form of line-of-credit, tenure or term payments, or a combination.
+HECM loans are federally–insured reverse mortgages that the Department of Housing and Urban Development backs.
+Though they can be more expensive and initial costs can be high, the borrower can use the loan amount they receive for any purpose.
+The FHA–insured HECM typically offers more options for structuring the loan proceeds, in the form of line-of-credit, tenure or term payments, or a combination.

 Benefits of Reverse Mortgages

-Regardless of the type of reverse mortgage you opt for, you could experience various benefits, including:
+Regardless of the type of reverse mortgage your client opts for, they could experience various benefits, including:

 - No more required monthly mortgage payments*